-The settlement opportunities identified by the Monza municipality are 5: 3 brownfield and privately owned areas, which expand for over 37,700 sqm - the buildings in Via Casati (that additionally provides a 5,000 sqm underground parking), Viale Lombardia 221/Via Aldina, Via Cavallotti 6, which is currently in the phase of regional investigation - ; and two greenfield areas, the “Area Ex Fiera” of 10,000 sqm, which is publicly owned, and the “Immobiliare Rossana”, a 11,580 sqm, privately owned area, which is currently in the phase of regional investigation.
-All the above-mentioned opportunities are indented for management activities / offices and for industrial / craft activities.
+The settlement opportunities identified by the Monza municipality are 3 brownfield areas, privately owned areas, which expand for over 34,000 sqm: the buildings in Via Casati (that additionally provides a 5,000 sqm underground parking), Viale Lombardia 221/Via Aldina and Via Cavallotti 6.
+All the above-mentioned opportunities are indented for management activities / offices and one of them also for industrial / craft activities.
 Two other settlement opportunities, proposed by the Municipality, were sold.

 Regarding the interventions implemented thanks to the regional contribution, among the others, are planned the purchase of capital goods for the improvement of the business services and the implementation of the telematics portal.

 Particularly, the following interventions are being applied by the Municipality:

 - Guarantees that the Action Plan presented by the company is adopted by the City Council in less than 90 days from the date the request was registered.

 - Releases, upon a complete request being made, a Planning Permission in less than 60 days from the request.

 - Ensures an online 'front office' service or a dedicated section in the municipality's portal where investors or potential investors can find all useful information.

 - Uses and implements the 'electronic desk'.